The Wall (band): First album

+Second album

+The band's second album, Dirges and Anthems was released in April 1982, with the band now signed to Polydor Records.
+Polydor insisted that "Epitaph" be released as a single, but it was outsold by the Hobby for a Day EP released on Fresh Records shortly before, and the band were dropped by Polydor.
+The Wall were reduced to a duo of Beith and Griffiths, with the addition of guitarist Al Gregg and Claire Bidwell on bass, who soldiered on for one last effort, the Day Tripper four track EP and 10 track 12-inch, in late 1982, before the group split up for good in 1983.

+Post breakup

-Beith had a short spell with And Also the Trees before joining UK Subs in 1984, and running his own RFB record label.
+Beith had a short spell with And Also the Trees before joining U.K. Subs in 1984, and running his own RFB record label.
 He later worked as a motorcycle mechanic.

 A collection of the band's independent releases was issued in 1998 on Captain Oi!.

-In August 2007, the band reformed for a headline appearance at the Blackpool Rebellion with seven of the original members, Andy Griffiths (vocals), Nick Ward (guitars), Al Gregg (guitars & bass), Andrew Forbes (guitars), John Hammond (guitars), Claire Bidwell (bass) and Mark Dyvig (drums); with a warm-up gig the previous night at The Thatched House in Stockport.
+In August 2007, the band reformed for a headline appearance at the Blackpool Rebellion organised by Al Gregg through his Wall MySpace site, with seven of the original members, Andy Griffiths (vocals), Nick Ward (guitars), Al Gregg (guitars & bass), Andrew Forbes (guitars), John Hammond (guitars), Claire Bidwell (bass) and Mark Dyvig (drums); with a warm-up gig the previous night at The Thatched House in Stockport.
 This was followed by the release of a new live album in August 2009 on Captive Records (Opus Productions/Captive Records).
-The debut album, Personal Troubles and Public Issues was re-issued on CD by Westworld Recordings on 13 May 2016.
-Singer Andy Griffiths died on 17 August 2020 of pancreatic cancer.
+Their debut album, Personal Troubles and Public Issues was re-issued in blue vinyl, and on CD, by Westworld Recordings on 13 May 2016.

+The Wall reformed in 2017/17 again to play the Opera House at Rebellion.
+This coincided with the release of the "Damnation Disco" 12-inch, released on Andy Forbes' own Riskaverse Records.
+There was also a successful UK tour and they played gigs with Spizz Energi.

+Andy Griffiths, singer and original bassist, died of cancer during Covid in August 2020; Joe Hammond the band's original guitarist, died in March 2022; and the drummer/manager Rab Fae Beith, died in April 2023, also from cancer.